 SA Department for Health and Wellbeing Human Research Ethics Committee

-The SA Department for Health and Wellbeing Human Research Ethics Committee (DHA HREC) receives and examines research and evaluation proposals initiated or conducted by SA Health staff and/or external researchers seeking access to SA Health data and/or clients.
+The SA Department for Health and Wellbeing Human Research Ethics Committee (DHW HREC) receives and examines research and evaluation proposals initiated or conducted by SA Health staff and/or external researchers seeking access to SA Health data and/or clients.
 Proposals are assessed in accordance with the National Statement on Ethical Conduct in Human Research (2007) ‘National Statement’, Australian Code for the Responsible Conduct of Research and SA Health's Code of Fair Information Practice.

 Submitting an application to the DHW HREC

-The DHA HREC reviews social health, public/population health, epidemiology, data linkage and qualitative research applications.
+The DHW HREC reviews social health, public/population health, epidemiology, data linkage and qualitative research applications.

 All applications must be submitted on the Human Research Ethics Application (HREA) form through the Online Forms portal.